 This morning we bid the Mara farewell before heading to Lake Nakuru National Park where we will enjoy an afternoon game drive through the park.
 Lake Nakuru is home to large flocks of flamingos and pelicans as well as black & white rhino, leopard, lion and numerous buck.
 Originally created as a bird sanctuary, Lake Nakuru was upgraded to National Park status in 1968.

-This morning we not only cross the border into Uganda, but shortly after setting out this morning we cross the Equator on our way to Jinja.
+This morning we cross the border into Uganda and make our our way to Jinja.
 Jinja is Uganda’s second largest city and most famous as the point where the Nile (officially the Victoria Nile) flows out of Lake Victoria and begins the 6695 kilometre journey to Egypt and the Mediterranean.

 This morning we depart Masindi and transfer towards the edges of the Queen Elizabeth National Park.
 Our accommodation for the night is nestled atop a hill overlooking Lake Kikorongo.

 Crossing the Equator once more we travel south to the beautiful scenery of Lake Bunyonyi.
 With eager anticipation we prepare for the upcoming Gorilla trekking excursion and tonight we will receive a briefing on what to expect.

 The mountain gorilla is extremely endangered and while exact numbers vary it is widely assumed that there are only around 650 left.
 Visiting the gorillas is a great way to support their future on earth as the money spent on permits is used for their protection.
 An extremely important part of the future conservation of the remaining gorillas rests in the community development work – as local communities change their attitudes towards wildlife and start to protect rather than poach, the future of the mountain gorilla is assured.